yeemey/BDATA200-Intro-Data-Studies/README.md

 # README
-This repository contains materials for the Introduction to Data Studies course taught at UW Bothell in Autumn 2024.
+This repository contains materials for the Introduction to Data Studies course taught at UW Bothell in Autumn 2024 and Spring 2026.
 These materials are also available through the UW-hosted JupyterHub server set up for this course.

 Selected readings and assignments are from these open-source textbooks and lessons: